• Skip to primary navigation

 4. Sage

-Sage is a classic, herby spice with a slightly bitter, earthy taste.
+Sage is a classic, herby spice with a slightly bitter, earthy taste - and for alternatives, check sage substitute ideas for cooking.

-It pairs perfectly with other herbs like oregano, basil and thyme and its subtle flavor complements the more strongly seasoned ingredients in any vegetable soup.
+It goes well with other herbs like oregano, basil and thyme and its subtle flavor goes with the more strongly seasoned ingredients in any vegetable soup.

 Try adding some freshly chopped sage to your mix for an added depth of flavor, or sprinkle dried sage over cooked vegetables for an extra punch of flavor.